 Though rooted in the study of the past, the tools employed by historians are useful in a broad array of modern careers and professions.
-History, with its focus on research, writing, and argumentation, is well known as an excellent preparation for graduate school, law school, and other professions.
+History, with it focus on research, writing and augmentation, is well known as an excellent preparation for graduate school, law school and other professions.
 History majors may also find employment related to their degrees in schools, museums, editing and publishing, archives, historic preservation, federal, state and local agencies, and as consultants and contractors.

 Program Learning Outcomes

 Our faculty members work to prepare students for a holistic understanding of the knowledge and skills of the discipline.
-Upon completion of the degree, we expect students to demonstrate the ability to:
+Upon completion of the degree, we expect students to demonstrate competency in the following areas:

-- Critically read, analyze, and synthesize primary and secondary sources.
+- Develop bibliographies of primary and secondary sources.

 Refer to the Curriculum Map to see the coherency between the Program Learning Outcomes and our course offerings.

 Student graduates from the History program are engaging in graduate studies and careers.
 A few of these after-college endeavors are listed below.